Treading water: Methods

-Egg beater kick
+Eggbeater kick

 The eggbeater kick is an efficient method of treading water.
 It involves the swimmer in a "sitting position" in the water.
 The swimmer's back must be straight, knees bent so that the thighs are parallel to the surface of the water, and lower legs perpendicular to the surface.

 The left foot makes a clockwise motion while the right leg makes a counterclockwise motion towards the axis of the body, in a similar manner to operating the pedals on a bicycle.
-The legs should never meet because when one foot is on the inside of the motion, the other should be on the outside.
+The legs should never meet as when one foot is on the inside of the motion, the other should be on the outside.
 The arms are not involved directly in this kick.

-The most critical aspect to having an effective egg beater kick is flexibility.
-You need very good range of motion of the hips to have a good egg beater kick.
+The most critical aspect to having an effective eggbeater kick is flexibility.
+A very good hip motion range is needed to achieve a good eggbeater kick.

-Eggbeater kick can be used to move through the water if the body is angled.
-Because of the opposite motion of the legs, eggbeater is a very smooth and steady way of treading water.
-It also leaves the hands free to do work if necessary.
+The eggbeater kick can be used to move through the water if the body is angled.
+Because of the opposite motion of the legs, the eggbeater is a very smooth and steady way of treading water.
+Another thing worth mentioning is that it does not usually involve the use of the hands, leaving them to be used for other matters.

-This method of treading of water is the preferred method used by lifeguards and other aquatic rescue professionals because of its efficiency and simplicity.
-The fact that it does not occupy the hands is a major factor in this preference as these professionals often have to perform first aid as they are swimming to safety.
+Because of its efficiency and simplicity, this method of treading water is one of the most commonly used methods by lifeguards and other aquatic rescue professionals.
+Since this method does not occupy the hands it is often used by these kinds of professionals as they sometimes have to perform first aid while swimming back to safety.